Nancy-He-1231/UCL-Dissertaion-Smartmoney-Tracking/README.md

 **Smart Money Detection in DeFi**

 This repository contains code and data for identifying genuine "Smart Money" wallets in cryptocurrency markets by combining behavioural finance theory with blockchain analytics.
-Our framework uses machine learning to distinguish authentic investment expertise from manipulative actors, addressing information asymmetry and market biases in decentralized finance.
+The framework uses machine learning to distinguish authentic investment expertise from manipulative actors, addressing information asymmetry and market biases in decentralized finance.

 **What you'll find:**
 - Complete codebase with detailed documentation